-Semester: Offered on-site in the Fall or the Winter (in a
+Semester: Offered on-site in the Fall or the Winter (in a condensed block of two weeks).

-CCE281 CORROSION: IMPACT, PRINCIPLES, AND PRACTICAL SOLUTIONS thermodynamics, and to the electrochemical theory that relates corrosion current with mass and thickness loss rates of various materials.
+CCE281 CORROSION: IMPACT, PRINCIPLES, AND PRACTICAL SOLUTIONS

+Corrosion is responsible for the failure of many systems and structures.
+This course describes the importance of corrosion problems in relation to material cost, reduced performance, reliability, and impact on the environment.
+The course covers the basics of what makes environments corrosive, with an introduction to corrosion chemistry, to corrosion thermodynamics, and to the electrochemical theory that relates corrosion current with mass and thickness loss rates of various materials.
 Forms of corrosion are described in relation to environmental accidents and to methods commonly used to control corrosion.
 Examples of corrosion in water, soils, and in various atmospheres are also used to introduce these prevention techniques.